doctea/drum2musocv/README.md

 # drum2musocv
-Arduino sketch to be used in conjunction with USBMidiKlik to adapt the MidiMuso CV-12 to use General Midi note numbers
+Arduino sketch to be used in conjunction with USBMidiKlik (to provide USB MIDI connection) to adapt the MidiMuso CV-12 to use General Midi note numbers.

+Also generates triggerable envelopes (works for two envelopes, in progress...)

-Based on the example from the FortSevenEffects MIDI library https://github.com/FortySevenEffects/arduino_midi_library
+Based on the example from the FortySevenEffects MIDI library https://github.com/FortySevenEffects/arduino_midi_library

+# TODO

+Pass Sysex, Clock etc through to midimuso-cv

 ## Future plans

-Trigger envelopes via the CV control

-Control other modules via MIDI?
+More envelope types

+Adjustable envelope parameters

+Modulation per-stage or overall

+MIDI clock, envelope length sync and LFOs

+Trigger other devices with CV via relays (ie circuit bent stuff).
+Route MIDI to other devices?
+Extra CVs/triggers direct from the Arduino?
+Shitty sample recorder/player?!